AssetMark | Blog

 Financial Advisor Marketing Strategies

 If you’ve decided to build out your marketing plan, it can be tough to know exactly what to plan for—especially if you’re new to marketing as a financial advisor.
-We can talk through some of the activities you can put into place as part of your overall marketing plan.
+We can discuss some of the activities you can implement as part of your overall marketing plan.

 Note that there is some overlap within these activities.
 Additionally, we recommend implementing more than one.
 An email marketing strategy, for instance, won’t have much substance to it unless accompanied by content marketing.